Brett Gosper: Advertising career

 In 1981, Gosper began his advertising career as a graduate trainee with Ogilvy (agency) in Melbourne and Brisbane, Australia.
 On being offered a place with the Racing Club rugby team in Paris he transferred to Ogilvy & Mather Paris in 1982, becoming Group Account Director in 1986.

 In 1989 Gosper left Ogilvy to go on to become Deputy Managing Director of France's 3rd largest advertising agency BDDP Paris (now TBWA) in 1992.
 While at BDDP Gosper led a number of international account wins including TAG Heuer watches for whom he created the global concept of their longstanding worldwide campaign "Don't Crack Under Pressure".
 Gosper led the successful pitch for BMW in Germany in 1993 which led to him spending a year in Germany opening the BDDP Frankfurt office.

-In 1994 Gosper was recruited by Havas to relaunch their struggling entities in London as Chief Executive Officer of newly branded Euro RSCG Wnek Gosper.
-For almost a decade Gosper led the agency on an industry acclaimed run of new business acquisition that included Abbey National, Argos, Bass Brewery, Cadbury, Coca-Cola's Atlanta roster, Commission for Racial Equality, Credit Suisse, Evian, Häagen-Dazs, Intel, Microsoft, Philips (Gosper was the author of the worldwide brand concept "Let's Make Things Better"), Reckitt Benckiser and The Independent.
+In 1994 Gosper was recruited by Havas to relaunch their struggling entities in London as chief executive officer of newly branded Euro RSCG Wnek Gosper.
+For almost a decade Gosper led the agency on an industry-acclaimed run of new business acquisition that included Abbey National, Argos, Bass Brewery, Cadbury, Coca-Cola's Atlanta roster, Commission for Racial Equality, Credit Suisse, Evian, Häagen-Dazs, Intel, Microsoft, Philips (Gosper was the author of the worldwide brand concept "Let's Make Things Better"), Reckitt Benckiser and The Independent.

 The rise of Euro RSCG Wnek Gosper to number one in the Campaign Magazine's Business Performance League ensured the agency a Top 10 London agency ranking and several years as finalist in Ad Age's International Agency of the Year.

 In 2003, Gosper sold his equity in Euro RSCG Wnek Gosper to join McCann (company), the world's largest advertising agency network, as CEO of their flagship New York office.

 In 2004, Gosper briefly rejoined TBWA as President of TBWA New York Group (TBWA\Chiat\Day New York, Tequila New York, and Brand Architecture International).

 Gosper led the successful pitch for the newly merged Sprint-Nextel business.
 With billings of $800 million, it was the most significant marketing services account review that year in the USA.

 In 2005, still based in New York, Gosper returned to McCann (company) as President of McCann USA.
 During the time of Gosper's leadership at McCann, the agency's flurry of new business wins included Goodyear, Staples, Smith Barney, Verizon, US Army, Viagra, Lunesta, Weight Watchers, USA Today.

-From 2007–2011, Gosper returned to London as Chief Executive Officer of McCann Europe, Middle East and Africa.
+From 2007–2011, Gosper returned to London as chief executive officer of McCann Europe, Middle East and Africa.
 Gosper was also a member of the McCann Worldwide Executive Board, and Board Executive responsible for major European-based global accounts including L'Oreal, Nestle, Unilever, Sony Ericsson, InterContinental Hotels Group.

+In 2009, Gosper led McCann’s successful pitch against finalist WPP plc as exclusive marketing services provider to the London 2012 Olympic Games.
+Of note was McCann’s rebranding of volunteers as ‘Games Makers’, which saw 240,000 applications become 70,000 Games Makers.